 A Dance with Dragons

-During her wedding procession in Meereen, on her way to marry Hizdahr, Ser Barristan Selmy takes Daenerys Targaryen's mind off things by telling her a bit about her mother, Rhaella.
-Barristan says Rhaella was once briefly smitten with a young landed knight from the Stormlands.
+During her wedding procession in Meereen, on her way to marry Hizdahr zo Loraq, Ser Barristan Selmy takes Daenerys Targaryen's mind off things by telling her a bit about her mother, Rhaella.
+Barristan says Rhaella was once briefly smitten with a young landed knight from the stormlands.
 He tells her the knight put away his lance the day her mother wed her father, Aerys II Targaryen, and become very pious.
-The knight's passion for Rhaella had no hope of fulfilment.
-Barristan chooses his words carefully and does not mention the name of the knight to Daenerys, but she does not ask for the identity of the knight who had fallen so deeply in love with her mother.
+The knight's passion for Rhaella had no hope of fulfillment.
+Barristan chooses his words carefully and does not mention the name of the knight to Daenerys, and she does not ask for the identity of the knight who had fallen so deeply in love with her mother.